manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 we can expect a list with columns or rows.

 **Two lists Iteration in parallel**
-We can iterate 2 python lists in parallel by using this three methods.
+We can iterate 2 Python lists in parallel by using this three methods.

 1. using zip()
 2. using for loop